shieldgenerator7/DnD-Stories/Library/Class_RealityBender_DC20.md

 ### Gloves On

-At level 3, you can keep yourself from harming others.
+You can keep yourself from harming others.
 You learn the following Bond Affinity option:

--   Safe: 0 Spell Points.
+-   Safe: 0 MP.
 This spell deals 0 damage, if it would deal damage.
-It also costs 5 Spell Points less.
+It also costs 2 MP less.
 You may double your prime modifier for this spell cast.

 ### Damage Mitigation

-At level 5, you can keep others from doing harm.
-Whenever a creature casts a spell, you may use your reaction to do one of the following:
+You can keep others from doing harm.
+You gain the following reaction:

+Mitigate Damage
+Trigger: Another creature casts a spell
+Reaction: You do one of the following:

 -   Reduce that spell’s damage to 0
 -   Change all damage in that spell to giving temporary hp instead